 The Virtual Tour

 In the old days, there was only the physical tour—today there is the virtual tour.
-I have recently engaged in one.
-I have been working on a seven short e-books series which are being packaged under the label The Memoir Network Writing Series.
+I have engaged in virtual tours.
+I promoted a short-e-book series which was packaged under the label The Memoir Network Writing Series.
 Each 60- to 90+-page e-book tackles one, and only one, problematic or challenging area for the memoir writer.

 There is not enough space in this post to cover the topic of e-touring adequately.
 I will do so in a subsequent article.